 RBDigital Magazines/Zinio for Libraries is a free service that allows cardholders to check out an unlimited number of magazines.
 There are almost 100 different magazines to choose from.
 Some examples of magazines include Vogue, Wired, National Geographic, Seventeen, Reader’s Digest, Popular Science, Highlights for Children, and many more.
 Magazines are stored in the app and can be accessed online or offline indefinitely.

 OneClickDigital has audiobooks that can be played through an Android, Kindle, or iOS app downloaded from their website.
 Alternatively, audiobooks can be downloaded from a computer and onto another device using a special file manager that can be found on their website.
 I like how everything is sorted by genre and how easy it is to find things.
 OneClickDigital is also merged with RBDigital.

-Check out up to eight books at a time for up to 21 days and read either on an Android, Kindle, or iOS app, or download to your computer and convert the file using the free Adobe Digital Editions software and put it on any ereader you want- just know the title will disappear after you return it.
+Check out up to eight books at a time for up to 21 days and read either on an Android, Kindle, or iOS app.
+Users can also download books to their computer and convert the file using the free Adobe Digital Editions software and put it on any ereader- just know the title will disappear after you return it.